Wedding Photography at Bristol Register Office/Old Council House

 Q. WHAT IS THE LIGHT LIKE FOR PHOTOGRAPHY INSIDE THE VENUE?

 A. Lighting varies within all the rooms at Bristol Register Office.
-The Statutory room has no natural light, whereas the other rooms do have windows.
-A good photographer can cope with any lighting situation regardless of natural or artificial light.
+The rooms have windows, although the Lantern Room is darker than most, with the only natural light coming from the dome.
+A good photographer can cope with any lighting situation, regardless of whether it is natural or artificial light.

 Bristol Register Office,